hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 }

 ```

 Rebuild the project and deploy to PCF.
 To test this, kill the product-service.
-You should get a rocket ship.
+You should get your fallback, which is a rocketship.
+Not bad, although could be expensive if you are giving these away everytime a service fails ;-)

 ## Adding Security To The Product Service